Snow camp carpools and driving directions

 or better yet, find someone to carpool with who already has a (National Parks and Federal Recreation Lands) Interagency annual pass.
 (If you also go on the club Grand Teton National Park trip between summer and fall quarters it could be wise to get a year long pass.)

-or find a carpooler who is a U.S. military member or dependent and has their ID Card (form 1173) and can get a free national parks pass http://store.usgs.gov/pass/military.html
+OR find someone who is an active duty U.S. military member or dependent and has their ID Card (CAC card or form 1173) and can get a free national parks pass http://store.usgs.gov/pass/military.html

 OR find someone who is 62 or over to get a lifetime seniors pass for $80.